Zequez/logseq-vault/pages/Dawson.md

-- Dawson Allen is someone I met while working on my last [[Patriarchy]] job
+- Dawson Allen is someone I met while working on my last [[Patriarchy]] job.
+- The sense I got is that he's some sort of getting-in-touch-with-people master.
+He does stuff with emails that most people only dream of.